Future Corporate Mentors

 - See what tasks and issues executives really face

 - Discuss attributes and experiences companies are truly looking for in potential candidates

-Students identified critical stages of the MBA program where mentoring is most needed; therefore, corporate mentors and students are matched for a four-month mentoring experience starting in January through April of the first year of the MBA program.
+Students identified critical stages of the MBA program where mentoring is most needed; therefore, corporate mentors and students are matched for a 6-month mentoring experience from November through April of the first year of the MBA program.

 - Late April: Closing Reception